@arkade-os/sdk Documentation - v0.4.21

 Note: Adding a delegatorProvider changes your wallet address because the offchain tapscript includes an additional delegation path.
 Funds sent to an address without delegation cannot be delegated, and vice versa.

-// Get spendable VTXOs
+// Get spendable virtual outputs (including recoverable)

-const vtxos = (await wallet.getVtxos({ withRecoverable: true }))
+const vtxos = await wallet.getVtxos({ withRecoverable: true })

-const myAddress = await wallet.getAddress()
+const arkadeAddress = await wallet.getAddress()

-const result = await wallet.delegatorManager.delegate(vtxos, myAddress)
+const delegatorManager = await wallet.getDelegatorManager();

-console.log('Delegated:', result.delegated.length)
+console.log('Delegated:', delegationResult.delegated.length)

-console.log('Failed:', result.failed.length)
+console.log('Failed:', delegationResult.failed.length)

-The delegate method groups VTXOs by expiry date and submits them to the delegator service.
-By default, delegation is scheduled at 90% of each VTXO's remaining lifetime.
-You can override this with an explicit date:
+The delegate method groups virtual outputs by expiry date and submits them to the delegation service.

 // Delegate with a specific renewal time